felixreverett/aoc/README.md

 3. Regex
 4. Validating patterns in 2D arrays
 5. Validating array sequences & defining sequence order
-6. FInding looping cycles in a 2d array
+6. Finding looping cycles in a 2d array
+7. Using recursion to find all valid combinations of numbers.
+    a.
+Using BigInt (js)

 ### Commit messages
 - 🧩 Solution